Christopher-Loynes/DisasterDetectionTool/README.md

 ## The ‘Testing’ folder contains 3 scripts:

+**_1) Unigrams_**:
+  - Test the 4 text classifiers on unigrams using:
+    - Term Frequency Inverse Document Frequency (TF-IDF)
+    - ten-fold cross validation
+    - Stratified K-fold Smpling.
-**_1) Unigrams_** - test the 4 text classifiers on unigrams using Term Frequency Inverse Document Frequency (TF-IDF), ten-fold cross validation and stratified K-sampling.
-Different tests can be performed for each classifier, adjusting the values of classifier-specific parameters (lines 607-610).
-The micro-average Accuracy and AUC values (using ROC curves) are calculated, since the 'Agg_Reduced.csv.zip' dataset contains a class imbalance.
+  - Different tests can be performed for each classifier, adjusting the values of classifier-specific parameters (lines 607-610)
+  - The micro-average Accuracy and AUC values (using ROC curves) are calculated, since the 'Agg_Reduced.csv.zip' dataset contains a class imbalance.

+**_2) Bigrams_**:
-**_2) Bigrams_** - test the same text classifiers via the same techniques but on bigrams.
-The code is identical, except the 'ngram_range' in line 583, as part of the TfidfVectorizer and the subsequent use of the TF-IDF vector.
+  - Test the same text classifiers via the same techniques but on bigrams
+  - The code is identical, except the `ngram_range` in line 583, as part of the *TfidfVectorizer* and the subsequent use of the *TF-IDF* vector.

+**_3) 'Trigrams_**:
-**_3) 'Trigrams_** - test the same text classifiers via the same techniques but on trigrams.
-The code is identical, except the 'ngram_range' in line 583, as part of the TfidfVectorizer and the subsqeuent use of the TF-IDF vector.
+  - Test the same text classifiers via the same techniques but on trigrams
+  - The code is identical, except the `ngram_range` in line 583, as part of the *TfidfVectorizer* and the subsqeuent use of the *TF-IDF* vector.

 ## The ‘Evaluation’ folder contains 1 script:

+**_Overall_Evaluation_**:
-**_Overall_Evaluation_** - the best variant of the Naive Bayes (benchmark) and linear Support Vector Classifier (the best performing classifier from 'testing' performed for the MSc thesis) are evaluated on increasingly larger subsets.
-This is controlled by adjusting the `p` value in line 17.
+  - The best variant of the Naive Bayes (benchmark) and linear Support Vector Classifier (the best performing classifier from *testing* performed for the MSc thesis) are evaluated on increasingly larger subsets
+    - Controlled by adjusting the `p` value in line 17.
 Unigrams is used, based on the results obtained during the thesis but can be changed by adjusting the `ngram_range` in line 588.

-SMOTE oversampling is performed on the training dataset only, not the test dataset, to prevent artifically creating an event, since the volume of tweets in a specified radius is used for DBSCAN clustering.
-No cross-validation is performed.
+  - *SMOTE oversampling* is performed on the training dataset only, not the test dataset
+    - Prevent artifically creating an event, since the volume of tweets in a specified radius is used for DBSCAN clustering
+    - No cross-validation is performed.

-Confusion matrices are created, ROC curves and macro-average AUC values are calculated, alongside macro-average Accuracy values (since the SMOTE oversampling removes the class imbalance), and misclassified tweets reviewed.
+  - Confusion matrices are created
+  - ROC curves, macro-average AUC values are calculated, alongside macro-average Accuracy values (since the SMOTE oversampling removes the class imbalance), and misclassified tweets reviewed.

-DBSCAN clustering is performed on classified tweets from both the Naives Bayes and SVC classifiers.
-The `epsilon value` (radius) in line 1002 can be adjusted (this value is for both Naive Bayes and SVC) and the `min_density` (number of points in the specified radius) in line 1029 for the SVC and line 1280 for the Naive Bayes, can be adjusted.
+  - DBSCAN clustering is performed on classified tweets from both the *Naives Bayes* and *SVC* classifiers
+  - `Epsilon value` (radius) in line 1002 can be adjusted (this value is for both *Naive Bayes* and *SVC*)
+  - `Min_density` (number of points in the specified radius) in line 1029 for the SVC and line 1280 for the Naive Bayes, can be adjusted.

-A colour-coded map of the world is generated for each classifier that overlays the location and event-type of each detected disaster, alongside a .csv export, which contains the location, event-type and coordinates of each disaster.
+   - A colour-coded map of the world is generated for each classifier that overlays the location and event-type of each detected disaster
+   - A .csv export is produced, which contains the location, event-type and coordinates of each disaster.